Past Events

 In this event, Dr. Hampikian will be speaking about his experiences as a forensic scientist working on alleged innocence cases, shedding light on the importance and need of an ‘innocence approach’ to investigate alleged wrongful convictions in the UK.
 By drawing from his extensive experience in successfully exonerating innocent prisoners through DNA, his presentation focuses on how to work on alleged innocence cases that have exhausted the criminal appeals system and the need for creativity and to look beyond the confines of the existing criminal justice process in such cases.

-INUK Spring Meeting/Student Conference 24th April 2009
+INUK Spring Training Conference 24th April 2009

-Click here for the Event Agenda.
+Click here for the programme.

 The Innocence Projects Day